cisco-open/jalapeno/docs/Jalapeno-hello-world.md

   4
 ]
 ```
-2. Optional query for ECMP paths should they exist.
+2. Query for ECMP paths should they exist.
 In this case subtract 1 (see the '3..3' notation) from the hop-count result as source node is already accounted for:
 ```
 FOR v, e, p IN 3..3 OUTBOUND "LSNode/10.0.0.1" LS_Topology
      FILTER v._id == "LSNode/10.0.0.5"